Majjhima Nikāya 129

 Idampi, bhikkhave, paṇḍito tatiyaṁ diṭṭheva dhamme sukhaṁ somanassaṁ paṭisaṁvedeti.

-This is the third kind of pleasure and happiness that an astute person experiences in the present life.
+This is the third kind of pleasure and happiness that an astute person experiences in this very life.

 Sa kho so, bhikkhave, paṇḍito kāyena sucaritaṁ caritvā vācāya sucaritaṁ caritvā manasā sucaritaṁ caritvā kāyassa bhedā paraṁ maraṇā sugatiṁ saggaṁ lokaṁ upapajjati.